kisswiki/kisswiki/src/languages/zig/raii_vs_dod.md

 Even better than defer is errdefer, which makes resource cleanup very natural.

+Unlike defer, RAII branches on code not explicitly defined in the function.
+This means you have to chase down 1) the type 2) type declaration 3) drop impl instead of following the deferred function.

+When tons of similar Futures on a shared resource cancel at the same time, the contention may cause them to block and the destructor (which you never call explicitly when using the Future) can block for a while.

 https://lobste.rs/s/lalx23/zig_bits_0x2_using_defer_defeat_memory#c_j1hgkc

 More generally, RAII is a feature that exists in tension with the approach of operating on items in batches, which is an essential technique when writing performance-oriented software.